 TPA also provide a British Sign Language service which is still available through video calls.
 You can find more information on their signed video.

 - care leavers

 - young people aged 16 to 25 living alone

 - young offenders

-Their phone lines are open Monday to Friday 7am to 8pm and Saturday 8am to midday.
-Live chat is available on the website Monday to Friday 9am to 9pm.
+Their phone lines are open Monday to Friday, 7am to 8pm and Saturday 8am to midday.
+Live chat is available on their website Monday to Friday, 9am to 9pm.